lynskey08/project-template/README.md

 ## References
 1. [Neo4J website](http://neo4j.com/), the website of the Neo4j database.

 2.[Wikipedia website - Irish Constituencies](https://en.wikipedia.org/wiki/Parliamentary_constituencies_in_the_Republic_of_Ireland), Parliamentary constituencies in the Republic of Ireland.

-3.[TheJournal website](http://www.thejournal.ie/election-2016/constituency/), the website with information on all the candidates running.
+3.[TheJournal website - Candidates](http://www.thejournal.ie/election-2016/constituency/), the website with information on all the candidates running.

 4.[Wikipedia website - Irish Parties](https://en.wikipedia.org/wiki/List_of_political_parties_in_the_Republic_of_Ireland), the website with information on all Irish Parties in government.

+5.[Wikipedia website - Irish Parties](https://en.wikipedia.org/wiki/Irish_general_election,_2016), more information the Irish Parties in government.